benedictchapman/benedictchapman.github.io/_posts/2020-09-27-finished-wordmarks.md

 ![Lush stroke perspective]({{ site.baseurl }}/images/lush-stroke-perspective.png)

-However, this gave the wordmark a grooviness that I didn't think was appropriate for the brand.
+However, this gave the wordmark a grooviness that I didn’t think was appropriate for the brand.
 Although the curvy hand-written style I am using owes a lot to 70s’ styling, I tried to avoid making it look like it was from that era.
 So, I like this, but I am not using it.

 ## Lush circle

 The last form of the logo was to put it in a circle.
 As I had always intended, the logo was supposed to mirror some of the shapes I had seen in the Lush store and website.
-The logo didn't turn out to be terribly circular itself, but while I was creating it I had imagined it appearing in a circle.
+The logo didn’t turn out to be terribly circular itself, but while I was creating it I had imagined it appearing in a circle.
 So this form is an important one to at least look at.

 I suppose you could say that the plain version of the logo could just have a circle drawn around it.
 But I think it is important to actually apply that in a file.
 So I put a white logo within a black circle.
 Then I adjusted the position so that it looked centred, which actually meant the centre of the word was not at the centre of the circle.